Date & Time:

 Aloni Cohen

-Assistant Professor, Computer Science and Data Science
+Assistant Professor of Computer Science, Data Science

 Aloni Cohen is an Assistant Professor of Computer Science and Data Science at the University of Chicago.
 His research explores the interplay between theoretical cryptography, privacy, law, and policy.
 Specifically, he aims to understand and resolve the tensions between the theory of cryptography and the privacy and surveillance law that governs its eventual real-world context.